Summer Cooling Optimization: Texas Heat Survival Guide for Maximum AC Efficiency

 3. Uneven Cooling Across Home

-- Install additional return vents in problem areas
+- Add return vents in problem areas (this is overlooked constantly)

-- Consider zoning system for independent temperature control
+- Consider a zoning system for independent temperature control

 When to Call for Professional Service

-- System completely stops working during heat wave
+- System completely dead during a heat wave (this is a health emergency, not just discomfort)

 Regional Cooling Strategies for North Texas Cities